-For many, Gmail is the definitive email provider.
-It’s certainly a significant player in the field: Gmail now has over 1.2 billion users, accounting for 20% of the global email market and 27% of all email opens worldwide.
+People love the simplicity and ease of use that Gmail — and, more broadly, Google Workspace — provide.
+Gmail is the world’s most popular email platform, with over 1.8 billion users worldwide and encompassing 18% of email client market share.
 A staggering amount of information is sent via Gmail every second, so it’s essential that all that data is properly secured.

-While Google offers best-in-class security and privacy controls, there are still some steps you should take to ensure that your private data doesn’t fall into the wrong hands anytime soon.
-Here are five steps you can take to improve Gmail security:
+While Google offers great security and privacy controls, there are still some steps you should take to ensure that your private data doesn’t fall into the wrong hands, whether in use, in transit, or at rest.
+Here are five steps you can take to improve Gmail security, starting today:

 1. Complete the Gmail security checklist.

 For starters, Google provides an easy checklist of steps you should take to secure Gmail.
 Some of the more interesting steps take advantage of features that most users don’t know about, such as the ability to see the IP addresses (and locations) last used to access your account, so if an unauthorized user is snooping around your inbox, you can see when and where.

 Others, however, focus more on preventing your system (or device) from being compromised.
 The Gmail security checklist urges users to adopt best security practices, such as making sure your operating system and apps are up to date.